 So, what Dr Hew-Butler is essentially saying is that, whilst there is definitely a relationship between how much we drink and the colour of our pee, that doesn’t necessarily always correlate with our actual hydration status at a blood and cellular level (where it really matters).

-I find this extremely interesting because I’ve increasingly felt that the apparent obsession with ‘peeing clear’ is not necessarily a completely helpful a message to be promoting to athletes.
+I find this extremely interesting because, while it holds true for most athletes in most circumstances, I’ve increasingly felt that the apparent obsession with ‘peeing clear’ is not necessarily always a completely helpful a message to be promoting to athletes.
 I’ve seen it drive some pretty questionable behaviours in my interactions with sports people (from elite to amateur) over the years, myself included!
 I’d go so far as to say that it can actually be counterproductive in some circumstances.

 Because the “clear pee = well hydrated” message has been pushed so hard, I’ve witnessed highly motivated athletes over-drinking routinely in a bid to always pass large quantities of transparent urine, in the firm belief that anything less than that is somehow sub-optimal.
 I was definitely guilty of this myself in the past when in full-time training (and before I got into the hydration game).